vmmc2/Bleach-Docs/src/bleach_oop_features.md

 Classes are a fundamental part of object-oriented programming (OOP) due to the fact that such featus allows the programmer to define custom data types and their associated behaviors based on his/her/their needs.

-__When it comes down to the concept of classes, there are a couple of concepts that directly tied to it:__
+__When it comes down to the concept of classes, there are a couple of concepts that are directly tied to it:__
 1. __Attributes/Fields__
 2. __Methods__
 3. __Instances__
 4. __Inheritance__

-For the rest of this page, I am going to explain how each of these concepts are handled in Bleach.

 In Bleach, a class declaration statement follows the syntax shown below:
 ```c++